The need for impact assessments

 Subsidiarity and proportionality

-The correct application of the principles of subsidiarity (no EU intervention when an issue can be dealt with effectively by EU countries) and proportionality (EU action doesn't exceed what is necessary to achieve the objectives) when developing policies is assessed in impact assessments.
+The correct application of the principles of subsidiarity (no EU intervention when an issue can be dealt with effectively by EU countries) and proportionality (EU action does not exceed what is necessary to achieve the objectives) when developing policies is assessed in impact assessments.